 - Evidence for the sensitivity assessments and a full bibliography are available to view within FeAST.

 - JNCC chairs the FeAST working group, with members from SNH, Marine Scotland and SEPA.
 The main purpose of the group is to manage and deliver a programme of work to improve the provision of feature sensitivity assessments in Scotland via the FeAST tool, with links to UK initiatives where appropriate (MarLIN and the UK Pressures Activities Database).

-Sensitivity assessments are widely used for Marine Protected Area conservation advice, for the development and testing of OSPAR and national MSFD indicators and in vulnerability assessments.
-Vulnerability Assessments use the sensitivity assessment of a species or habitat but also take into consideration further information such as the physical extent (footprint), length of time, and frequency of an activity.
+Sensitivity assessments are widely used for Marine Protected Area conservation advice, for the development and testing of OSPAR and national indicators, and in vulnerability assessments.
+Vulnerability assessments use the sensitivity assessment of a species or habitat but also take into consideration further information such as the physical extent (footprint), length of time, and frequency of an activity.
 These assessments can then be tailored to a specific occurrence of an activity or in a specific area, such as a Marine Protected Area or Regional Sea.